Loading...

 This method means that you can get decaf coffee, rich in flavour and crafted without the need of added chemical solvents.

 Caffeine can also be removed from coffee beans through highly compressed carbon dioxide, instead of chemical solvents.
-It’s a clever process that only targets the caffeine in the bean.
-See below for more details on how decaffeinated coffee is made with the CO2 process.
+It’s a clever process that only targets the caffeine in the bean:

-1. Milled green coffee beans are placed in a stainless-steel vessel and sealed
+1. Milled green coffee beans are placed in a stainless-steel vessel and sealed, creating a pressurised environment for the decaffeination process.

-2. The green coffee beans are soaked in a highly compressed carbon dioxide (called supercritical carbon dioxide) an extremely high pressure – 73 to 100 atmospheres
+2. The green coffee beans are soaked in a compressed carbon dioxide (called supercritical carbon dioxide) an extremely high-pressure fluid – 73 to 100 atmospheres - which acts as a solvent to extract the caffeine.

-3. This is left for about 10 hours and out comes decaffeinated coffee beans
+3. This is left for about 10 hours and out comes decaffeinated coffee beans, maintaining their original flavour and aroma.

 Methylene chloride is a method of direct decaffeination that uses a chemical solvent to remove caffeine from coffee beans.
 How it works is pretty simple:

-1. The green coffee beans are soaked in hot water or steamed to draw out the caffeine from the beans
+1. The green coffee beans are soaked in hot water or steamed to draw out the caffeine from the beans, opening up their pores and allowing the caffeine to dissolve into the water.

-3. The methylene chloride and caffeine are skimmed from the surface of the water mixture
+3. The methylene chloride and caffeine are skimmed from the surface of the water mixture, removing the caffeine from the process.

 Some coffee companies choose to use this method as it maintains the coffee flavour better.
-However, some choose to not use this it uses chemical solvents, so they opt for the indirect methods listed above instead.
+However, others avoid this method due to the use of chemical solvents and opt for the indirect methods like the Swiss Water process or the carbon dioxide process instead.

 How much caffeine is in decaf coffee?